-Not-for-profit organizations must Register as a vendor the Statewide Financial System and
+Not-for-profit organizations must Register as a vendor the Statewide Financial System and successfully Prequalify to be considered for an award.

 This grant opportunity is being conducted as an SFS bid event.
 Not-for-profit vendors that are not prequalified can initiate and complete bid responses.
 However, not-for-profit vendors that are not prequalified will NOT be allowed to submit their bid response for consideration.